Written by Mark Small.

 Albhy Galuten (center) with Bee Gees band leader Barry Gibb (right) and Karl Richardson (left) in a late 1970s recording session.
 Galuten, Gibb, and Richardson worked together to produce several hit albums.

 The next year, Galuten was in France working on a live Bee Gees record when the group was asked to contribute four songs to the movie Saturday Night Fever.
 Extenuating circumstances and schedule constraints led Galuten to create the first drum loop for one of the songs.
 “We really wanted to put the tracks down on ‘Stayin’ Alive,” recalled Galuten.
-But the Bee Gees drummer, Dennis Brian, had gone to England to be with his dad who was ill.
+But the Bee Gees drummer, Dennis Bryon, had gone to England to be with his dad who was ill.
 Back then, drum machines were really primitive, not even close to what they are today.
 I had a brainstorm and told Karl we should take a bar from ‘Night Fever,’ which we had already recorded, and make a drum loop.

 “Barry and I listened carefully to find a bar that felt really good.
 Everyone knows that it’s more about feel than accuracy in drum tracks.
 We chose a bar that felt so good that we ended up using that same loop on ‘Stayin’ Alive,’ and ‘More Than a Woman,’ and then again on Barbra Steisand’s song ‘Woman in Love.’
 To make the loop, we copied the drums onto one-quarter-inch tape.”